 Q: Can a client use a compounded medication for another pet/animal they own?
 A:

-Regardless of the number of animals for which the prescription is filled, the AVMA recommends that the following information be clearly included on the label.
-(For more information, see the AVMA's Guidelines for Veterinary Prescription Drugs
+Regardless of the number of animals for which the prescription is filled, the AVMA recommends the following information be clearly included on the label.

-- Name, address, and telephone number of veterinarians
+- Name, address, and telephone number of veterinarian

 - Name of clients

-- Identification of animal(s) treated, species and numbers of animals treated, when possible
+- Identification of animal(s) treated, species and number of animals treated, when possible

 - Date of treatment, prescribing, or dispensing of drug